Joe West (Arrowverse): Fictional character biography

-In season one, Central City Police Department (CCPD) detective Joe West becomes the legal guardian to his neighbor Barry Allen after the boy's mother Nora was murdered and his father Henry convicted.
+In season one, Central City Police Department (CCPD) detective Joe West becomes the legal guardian to his neighbor Barry Allen after Barry's mother Nora was murdered and his father Henry convicted.
 Joe remains convinced Henry killed Nora, despite Barry's insistence of witnessing mysterious speedsters fighting that night and pursuit of other claims of metahuman activities to establish Henry's innocence.
 Several year later, Joe realizes that Barry may have been right after the S.T.A.R.
 Labs' particle accelerator explodes and transforms Barry and other Central City individuals into metahumans.
 He aids in Barry's crime-fighting efforts as the costumed speedster known as the Flash and agrees to help exonerate Henry.
 Joe becomes one of the few who knows Barry's secret early on, alongside Caitlin Snow and Cisco Ramon, and he tells Barry to not reveal this secret for his daughter Iris's safety.
 Joe is aware that Iris and his partner Eddie Thawne have been dating, and although initially a bit upset, ultimately gives them his blessing.
 Joe secretly investigates S.T.A.R.
 Labs' director Harrison Wells.
 He, Barry, Caitlin and Cisco ultimately discover "Wells" is actually Eobard Thawne, Nora's killer.
-Joe is powerless when Eddie sacrifices himself to erase Thawne (his descendant) seemingly from existence.
+Joe is powerless when Eddie sacrifices himself to erase the Reverse-Flash seemingly from existence.

 In season two, Joe becomes head of the CCPD's metahuman task-force, working with Cisco and Patty Spivot.
 He relies on Cisco's inventions to deal with superhuman criminals and becomes a mentor to the two.
 Joe later struggles with his disintegrated marriage when his estranged wife Francine resurfaces.
 He later tells Iris, who believed her mother was dead based on Joe's lies, that Francine is actually alive and a former addict.
 Francine reveals to Joe that she is dying of a terminal illness; Iris learns that Francine had given birth to Joe's son eight months after leaving him, and initially hides this fact from her father.
-Supported by Barry, Iris ultimately tells Joe about his son, Wally who eventually shows up at their home.
+Supported by Barry, Iris ultimately tells Joe about his son Wally who eventually shows up at their home.
 Once they are introduced, their connection is uneasy; Joe is unsure of how to be a father to Wally, and Wally is somewhat resentful that his detective father was not there for him.
-But after Hunter Zolomon kidnaps Wally, father and son become close.
-After Wally is exposed to Harry Wells's dark matter experiment, Joe suspects he has become a metahuman.
+But after Hunter Zolomon / Zoom kidnaps Wally, father and son become close.
+After Wally is exposed to Harry's dark matter experiment, Joe suspects Wally has become a metahuman.
 Joe gets captured during an attempt to neutralize Zolomon, however, Barry defeats Zolomon and saves the multiverse.